17 CUSS 1

 black and white magazine photo cover for GeoTimes magazine with a picture of a ship on the ocean

 CUSS 1, drilling barge modified for deep water drilling achieved success in text phases of AMSOC’s Project Mohole.
-NSF Photo.
-Cover image from GeoTimes Volume V, No. 8 (May-June 1961) is in the public domain.
+(Credit: NSF Photo.
+Cover image from GeoTimes Volume V, No. 8 (May-June 1961), public domain)

 The CUSS I: From War Surplus to Cutting-Edge Drilling Barge